sinhui99/FinalYearProject-sinhui/README.md

 14. Load and test the model by running:

 		testing.ipynb or testing.py

-For any further inquiries or issue faced while executing the files, kindly contact the following email: sinhui1999@1utar.my
+Note: ax_client.snapshot contains details on the 250 trials using Ax experiment For any further inquiries or issue faced while executing the files, kindly contact the following email: sinhui1999@1utar.my